 The Board of Trustees' statutory responsibility for safeguarding the welfare of children goes beyond compliance with child protection procedures.
-The safeguarding duty is
+The safeguarding duty is relevant for the discharge of all functions and activities.
+This policy needs to be considered in conjunction with the following policies:

 - Behaviour Management

 - Child on Child abuse

 - Staff Code of Conduct

 - Racist Incidents

 - Anti-Bullying (including Cyber Bullying)

 - Physical Interventions/Restraint (DfE Guidance "Use of Reasonable Force" and "Screening, Searching and Confiscation")

 - Special Educational Needs

 - Sexual Violence and Sexual Harassment Policy

 - Trips and Visits

 - Work Experience and Extended Work Placements

 - First Aid and the Administration of Medicines

 - Health and Safety

 - Healthy Relationships

 - Education

 - Site Security

 - Complaints Procedure

 - Safe and Appropriate Use of Images

 - Equal Opportunities

 - Toileting/Intimate Care

 - Online Safety

 - Extended School Activities

 - Supporting Pupils/Students with Medical Conditions

 - Looked After Children

 - Private Fostering

 - Preventing Extremism and Radicalisation

 - Whistleblowing